testalliance/zKillboard/README.md

 ```

 If you're not happy with the default timeouts, or want to disable/enable some jobs entirely, you can use the cron.overrides file.
 The cron.overrides file has to be placed into the zKB root dir, next to the cron.php script.
-It's a simpel json file, with the following format:
+It's a simple json file, with the following format:

 ```json
 {